 Believe it or not, spring is just around the corner!
-Will we be graced with a warm start to the season?
-Or will cooler weather hang around?
-Read on for weather predictions from The Old Farmer’s Almanac meteorologist Michael Steinberg!
+The season starts with the spring equinox on Saturday, March 20.
+Will we be graced with a warm spring season or will cooler weather hang around?
+And what about rain?
+Read on for weather predictions from Old Farmer’s Almanac meteorologist Michael Steinberg!

-The next season begins, of course, with the spring equinox, which arrives on Thursday, March 19, at 11:50 P.M.
-Eastern Time—a little earlier than usual, thanks to the peculiarity of time zones.
-On this day, the Sun stands directly over Earth’s equator, and we can wake up knowing that we are inching ever closer to the longest day of the year, the summer solstice, on June 20, 2020.
+The next season officially begins, of course, with the spring equinox, which arrives on Saturday, March 20, at 5:37 A.M.
+Eastern Time.
+At this time, the Sun stands directly over Earth’s equator, and we can wake up knowing that we are inching ever closer to the longest day of the year, the summer solstice.

 But let’s not get ahead of ourselves dreaming of summer weather just yet.
-First, let’s talk about the end of winter and the start of spring!
+First, let’s talk about what to expect for spring.

 See More Forecasts from The Old Farmer’s Almanac